aaziaee/adventureworks-sales-dashboard/README.md

 - Bikes generated the highest contribution to overall profit.
 - Product returns remained relatively low at 2.2%, helping maintain profitability.
 - Revenue growth accelerated during the second half of the reporting period.
-- A small segment of high-income, professional customers (management/professional occupations) generates a disproportionate share of revenue.
+- Customers in management and professional occupations contribute a large share of revenue.

 ## Technical Approach

 ### Data Modeling
-A star schema was designed with separate fact tables for sales and returns, connected to shared dimension tables for products, customers, and dates.
-This structure keeps relationships clean, avoids row-level conflicts between the two fact tables, and ensures DAX measures calculate accurately across any filter context.
+A star schema was built using separate sales and returns fact tables connected to shared product, customer, and date dimensions.
+This structure supports consistent filtering and simplifies DAX calculations across the model.

 ![Data Model](images/Data_Modeling.png)

 ### Data Analysis Expressions (DAX)
-Measures were built across three layers: base aggregations (total revenue, total orders, total returns), ratio metrics (return rate, profit margin), and time-intelligence calculations (monthly trends, rolling 90-day revenue).
-Calculated columns were used only when necessary, with most business logic implemented as measures to maintain model efficiency and flexibility.
+DAX measures were created for revenue, profit, orders, returns, return rate, and time-based analysis.
+Most business logic was implemented as measures rather than calculated columns to keep the model flexible and easier to maintain.

 ### Visualizations
-Each dashboard page was designed around a specific decision-making need rather than just displaying available data.
-KPI cards use conditional formatting to signal above/below-target performance at a glance.
-The product detail page uses gauge visuals and drill-through to let users move from high-level rankings to individual product performance without cluttering the main view.
+The dashboard combines KPI cards, trend analysis, geographic mapping, drill-through navigation, and customer segmentation visuals.
+Each page focuses on a different area of analysis, allowing users to move from high-level performance metrics to detailed product and customer insights.

 ## Dashboard Pages
 1. Executive Summary — High-level KPI cards, a 30-month revenue trend line, and top-10 product rankings